 All phone programmable keys default to being unprogrammed (except on extension 100, where the first key defaults as a day/night key).
-Use extension button mapping (Function 35; see page G.26) to assign line keys system-wide.
-An individual station's keys can be reassigned using either PROGRAM 2 or "radio-key programming" at that station.
+Use extension button mapping (Function 35; see page F.41) to assign line keys system-wide.
+An individual station's keys can be reassigned using either PROG/HELP 2 or "radio-key programming" at that station.

-Important: Where any gray shading ( ) appears in an example, it represents values either unavailable to the function or unused in the particular example.
+Important: Where any gray shading (IIII) appears in an example, it represents values either unavailable to the function or unused in the particular example.

-Function 21: CO line programming
+Function 21: Line programming

-This function lets you program analog COs (enter 1), T1 COs (enter 2) or PRI COs (enter 3).
+This function lets you program analog COs (enter 1 to go to Function 211), T1 COs (enter 2 to go to Function 212), PRI COs (enter 3 to go to Function 213), or SIP trunks (enter 4 to go to Function 214).
+To return to the previous menu, press #.